 Oversight structure — oversight meetings

 The NBB monitors SWIFT on an ongoing basis.
-It identifies issues relevant to SWIFT oversight through the analysis of documents provided by SWIFT and through discussions with SWIFT management.
+It identifies issues relevant to SWIFT oversight through the analysis of 6documents provided by SWIFT and through discussions with SWIFT management.
 The NBB maintains a close relationship with SWIFT, with regular ad-hoc meetings, and serves as the central banks’ entry point for the cooperative oversight of SWIFT.
 In this capacity, the NBB chairs the senior policy and technical groups that facilitate the cooperative oversight, provides the secretariat and monitors the follow-up of any decisions taken.

 Access to information